Remythellier/eventbrite_importer_for_google_sheets/README.md

 # Eventbrite API importer for Google Sheets

 Google Sheets Script that allows users to search for Eventbrite events with precision and high granularity.
 As the search engine on the Eventbrite website is limited and I couldn't get the clean list of the events that I was looking for.
 That's why I created this interface.
-The UX isn't the best but it allows to search for events with a high precision.
+The UX can be improved but it allows to search for events with a high precision.
 The result of the search automatically populates a table.

 You can search by:
 keyword / location / distance from location / is free or not / start date / end date / category / sub-category